What You Must Know Before Buying A Used 911 Carrera 997

 On cars approaching 15 years old, higher mileage is not necessarily a bad thing.
 In fact, a 997 Carrera that has been well used, could be in a better condition than one that has an attractively low mileage reading.
 Low mileage cars can have hidden issues although rarely is the 997 used as a daily driver, so 10,000 per year would be considered higher mileage.

 You’ll want to take a good look through any documented history available.
 A clear pattern of servicing on higher mileage cars is essential.
-If you’re considering buying a lower mileage 911 Carrera 997, timed intervals between service is the key thing to look for regardless of mileage.
+If you’re considering buying a lower mileage 911 Carrera 997, timed intervals between maintenance is the key thing to look for, regardless of the mileage.

 Attractive Low Mileage – not so fast!